By Italy specialist Kimberly

 Both the unfettered access and the casual re-appropriation seemed to exemplify the attitude of the Sicilians toward their long history.
 I asked my guide, Lorenzo, if he was worried about the long-term effects of people manhandling the island’s cultural heritage.
 He shrugged and quoted me an old Sicilian saying, 'When you find the table laid for you, you eat!'

-I asked him to elaborate and he told me that Sicilians are practical and unsentimental.
+I asked him to elaborate and he told me that, while the sites are managed and protected, Sicilians have traditionally been practical and unsentimental.
 There’s no need to build a church from scratch when there’s a Greek temple already there.
-If a site is full of carved marble, locals will use it for a house.
+If a site is full of carved marble, locals would use it for a house.
 It drove home the idea that I was just the latest — and not the last — in a long line of people who have come to this ever-changing land.

 Sicily’s hidden highlights